-When shopping for bedding, you’ll notice that there is a lot of talk about thread count, and it is often stated that a higher thread count equals better sheets.
+When shopping for bedding, you’ll notice that there is a lot of talk about the best thread count for sheets, and it is often stated that a higher thread count equals better sheets.
 It is true that sheets with a high thread count will be softer and will probably wear well over time, but there are several other factors to consider when choosing bedding.
 Thread count matters, but it’s not the only thing to pay attention to.

-Thread count: There is so much emphasis placed on sheet thread count, but what does it really mean?
+There is so much emphasis placed on sheet thread count, but what does thread count actually mean for sheets?
 Thread count is the number of threads woven into one square inch of material.
 This number is calculated by considering the weft (horizontal weave) and warp (vertical weave) of fabric.
 Extra threads can be added into weft threads to increase a product’s thread count.
-Thread count effects a sheet’s softness, durability, whether it sleeps “hot” or “cold” and other factors, but it not the only thing to consider when selecting bedding.
+Thread count affects a sheet’s softness, durability, whether it sleeps “hot” or “cold” and other factors, but it is not the only thing to consider when selecting bedding.

-Fibers: Some of the highest-quality, softest sheets use cotton featuring extra-long fibers – called long-staple fibers – that are spun into very fine yet very strong yarns.
-Not all bedding with detail the type of fibers used, so read product details carefully.
-Quality bedding products will detail no only thread count and materials used, but details about long-staple fibers and other pertinent facts.
+Some of the highest-quality, softest sheets use cotton featuring extra-long fibers – called long-staple fibers – that are spun into very fine yet very strong yarns.
+Not all bedding will list the type of fibers used, so read product details carefully.
+Quality bedding products will include not only the thread count and materials used, but also information about long-staple fibers and other pertinent facts.

-Comfortable, durable, luxury sheets – the ones that you reach for again and again that become even softer and more wonderful after years of use and washing – usually have thread counts from 200-600, depending on the material and finishing used for the product.
+Comfortable, durable, luxury sheets – the ones that you reach for again and again that become even softer and more wonderful after years of use and washing – usually have thread counts from 200 to 600, depending on the material and finishing used for the product.
 Be wary of thread counts that are exceptionally high or low, and also be suspicious of products with very high thread counts and very low prices.
-This usually indicates an artificially-inflated thread count and an inferior product.
+This usually indicates an artificially inflated thread count and an inferior product.

 The price for luxury bed linens will depend on the material, finish, sheet size and other factors.
-If you are buying a complete sheet set featuring fitted sheets, flat sheets, a duvet cover and other features, your initial investment will be higher.
+If you are buying a complete sheet set with fitted sheets, flat sheets, a duvet cover and other features, your initial investment will be higher.
 Again, be cautious of extreme “bargains.”
 You get what you pay for.
 Visit your local retailer or order samples from an online store to become familiar with bedding material options.
 Touch and feel different materials, finishes and thread counts to understand how all of these work together.
+Remember the meaning of thread count in bed sheets so that you can be a more informed consumer.
 Then, consider your personal preferences before purchasing.

-Careful consideration and a little research means that you can have amazingly-comfortable luxury bed linens that are the perfect fit for you.
-There are many options available today, and thread count is not the only thing to consider.
+Careful consideration and a little research means that you can have amazingly comfortable luxury bed linens that are the perfect fit for you.
+There are many options available today, and determining what is the best thread count for your sheets is only part of the process.
 After a little investigation, you will find the luxury bedding option that will guarantee you a perfect night’s sleep.